-We would like to thank people listed below for providing feedback which helped improve bytran:
+We thank people listed below for providing comments or feedback which helped improve bytran:

 1) Reviewers of the bytran paper especially Reviewer number 3 who authored the following review statement: "The paper would be a lot stronger if even a single example of a practical use (ie a real-world, active implementation) for bytran can be given.", September 2016 - January 2017.

 2) Geoffrey W. Reynolds (The Procter and Gamble Company, United States) for pointing out a Loschmidt's number error in the bytran theory and source code in that the Loschmidt's number was erroneously specified at a standard temperature of 273.15K instead of at 296K causing ~ 8% difference in calculated Optical Depth, January 2019.